ember-learn/super-rentals-tutorial/src/chapters/11-route-params.md

 This component is similar to our `<Rental>` component, except for the following differences.

-* It shows a banner with a share button on the top.
+* It shows a banner with a share button at the top (Implementation to come later).
 * It shows a bigger image by default, with some additional detailed information.
 * It shows a bigger map.
 * It shows a description.

+## Sharing Common Setup Code Between Tests

 Now that we have this template in place, we can add some tests for this new component of ours.